-The Equipter RB3000 is powered by a 13-hp Honda engine and a drive system that allows you to navigate the trailer around the graveyard whether it's empty or full.
+The Equipter RB3000 is powered by a gas-powered engine and a drive system that allows you to navigate the trailer around the graveyard whether it's empty or full.
 It also allows you to temporarily move and hide the dirt to create a cleaner, more respectable burial experience.

 - Individually operated outriggers

 When it's time to return the dirt to the grave, the user can stabilize the dirt trailer with two independently operable outriggers and operate the dump lever to seamlessly slide the dirt back into the grave.

 Equipter specifically chose wide tires for manufacturing the RB3000 in order for the equipment to evenly distribute weight when driving across different types of terrain.
 This leaves the gravesite you're working on free of ruts.

 Heavy equipment and vehicles are more likely to damage property features like headstones or small trees, but the RB3000 helps eliminate these concerns.
 With its tight turning radius and narrow design, this cemetery dump trailer is able to fit through spots where you typically can't go with standard utility trailers, pickup trucks, and dump trucks.

 Want more on the RB3000?
 Click the button below to watch our latest customer story at the Indiana Veterans Memorial Cemetery.